cjhenry10/capstone-ui/README.md

 Run `npm start` in the capstone-ui project folder to view website

+# Building

+Run `docker compose up` while in the root directory for this project (~/capstone-ui) Run `docker compose down` to stop the container Perform the same action in the (~/capstone-project) directory to launch the API

 # Context
 ## AuthContext
 User context is available throughout the app: